mikerockett/vue-routisan/README.md

 })
 ```

-This will generate two routes that are independant of one another, not compiled as *children* of `contact`:
+This will generate two routes that are independent of one another, not compiled as *children* of `contact`:

 - `/contact/details`
 - `/contact/map`

-As wth nested routes, the names will automatically cascade, much like the prefix will cascade.
+As with nested routes, the names will automatically cascade, much like the prefix will cascade.

 ## Grouping and Nesting Routes